 Another possible explanation is telomeres, the caps on the end of our DNA that become shorter as we age.
 Several studies have found that people who are under chronic stress tend to lose the length of their telomeres more rapidly, meaning the stress is permanently aging cells.
 This suggests a possible explanation for why women under the stress of abusive relationship may suffer diseases like arthritis that typically affect women who are much older.
 (Source)

-I was born with a couple genetic disorders.
-My doctors said that if my life had been less stressful I may not have ever experienced any symptoms of this disorders.
+I was born with a couple of genetic disorders.
+My doctors said that if my life had been less stressful I may not have ever experienced any symptoms of these disorders.
 Many people live their entire life with a brain herniation and never know it.
 I wasn’t one of them.

 I also have no family history of Lupus, that I know of, yet I was diagnosed with it in December 2012.
 Who knows why I have this chronic illness or how I’ve gotten it?!
 But the fact of the matter is now I have to live with Lupus for the rest of my life.
 Some days are worse than others.
 And I’m able to survive because of the things I do to help myself.
 And because of the people who care enough about me to help.